 In her clinical practice, Dr. Shubin Stein employs the most advanced arthroscopic and minimally invasive techniques to treat patellofemoral disorders of the knee, meniscal tears, and other common knee ligament injuries such ACL tears, sports-related injuries including shoulder instability, labral and rotator cuff tears in addition to shoulder arthritis and shoulder replacements.
 She specializes in patellofemoral instability and patellofemoral arthritis in both her practice and research and has published, taught, and spoken on this topic at the national level.

-Dr. Shubin Stein is an Associate Professor in the Department of Orthopedic Surgery at Weill Cornell Medical College.
+Dr. Shubin Stein is a Professor in the Department of Orthopedic Surgery at Weill Cornell Medical College.
 She completed her medical degree from Columbia College of Physicians and Surgeons and her residency at NewYork-Presbyterian Hospital.

 Her affiliations with professional sports teams include having served as assistant team physician for the New York Power, the professional women’s soccer team and as a team physician for the United States Federation Cup Tennis team.